 One last before and after:

+We now have an organized workbench.
 It took many hours for both of us to go through every little item, determining placement or purge.
 But it was oh-so worth the effort, and will save a lot of time when working on future projects.

 I hope this will help you, too.